 The platform is highly sensitive, so we recommend you perform three biological replicates for each sample to be analysed.
 We look for 30ul of 2mg/ml protein concentration but if that is not possible due to limited sample material, we will discuss options with you.
 The platform has a detailed companion user guide and submission documents, which we can provide on request.

-Our curate antibody library is available to all users, or you can bring your own.
+Our curated antibody library is available to all users, or you can bring your own antibodies.

 The platform can be used in conjunction with: